Sanitizing and Balancing Your Pool Water

 Disinfecting is an essential element of any pool water treatment program and is the whole reason why we put chlorine in the pool in the first place.
 Stabilized Chlorine is designed to disinfect your pool water by releasing "free chlorine" into the water to control germs and other microorganisms, algae and organic matter.
 Because water conditions change rapidly, it is very important to test the water every 4 hours for chlorine residual.
 The free available chlorine reading should be between 1-2 PPM the chlorine to have the required effect the pool water needs to be balanced.
 Its not that hard but it is very useful to understand what to do and why you do it.

 Pool Water Balancing

 Continuous filtration and disinfection removes contaminants which keep the water enjoyable but this is does not balance your water.
-Everything that comes in contact with your pool water will affect its balance; weather to oils, dirt, and cosmetics, anything.
+Everything that comes in contact with your pool water will affect its balance; oils, dirt and cosmetics, anything.

-Balanced water may be said to be neither corrosive nor scaling.
+Balanced water may be said to be neither corrosive nor scaling, over nor under-saturated.

 Water in a commercial pool is tested every 4 hours to discover if it is over or under saturated?
 The level of saturation is measured by checking that the water has proper levels of pH, Total Alkalinity, and Calcium Hardness.

 pH and Water BalancepH is one of the most important and misunderstood factors in pool water balance and it should be tested and corrected.

 The pH of our eyes is about 7.2, so it’s only logical therefore that the ideal pH for your pool is just that - 7.2.
 This is also the pH of tap water in most developed world countries.